ANNA DULNIKOWSKA-PRZYSTALSKA, a female Architect, is the inspiration and drives behind MarbleAir Architects.

 We’d like to share a little of MarbleAir’s history and ethos with you.

 Inspirational Anna of MarbleAir Architects

-Anna is a highly creative and driven person, and her journey has not been a conventional one.
+Anna is a highly creative and driven person, and her journey as a female architect has not been a conventional one.

 However, it’s not all about clocked hours and industry experience.
 No, Anna’s motivation stems from deep within and forms the basis for her decision to go it alone.

 She explains, “I choose to lead a life that inspires, motivates, develops, and keeps me in contact with other people.
 One that researches the deeper meaning of life and existence, and provokes a bespoke original, creative adventurous lifestyle.”

 Having the independence to focus on her love of design and to share her experience and knowledge in a fun and engaging way is a true motivation for Anna.